pascalcombier/plain-toolchain-x86-64/README.md

 GCC](http://gcc.gnu.org) and [winlibs](https://winlibs.com/).
 The whole point is to have a portable way to install GNU GCC without modification of any Windows environment variable (i.e. `%PATH%`).
-By doing that, the source code of the C/C++ project can be easily re-built verbatim on other computers.
+By doing that, the source code of the C/C++ project can be easily re-built verbatim on multiple computers.

 # Compile the example